 However, not everyone has that peace.
-So if you are wrestling with what's next, if you are burnt out on traditional education, if you've never traveled outside the US or even outside your own state, if you want to establish deep friendships to last a life time, if you really want to see first hand what is happening in the nations of our world then you, my friend, should be thinking seriously about a Gap Year and not about what other people think!
+So, if you are wrestling with what's next, if you are burnt out on traditional education, if you've never traveled outside the U.S. or even outside your own state, if you want to establish deep friendships to last a life time, if you really want to see first hand what is happening in the nations, understand God's work in the world, and activate your faith, then you, my friend, should be thinking seriously about a Gap Year!

 2. You can earn college credit while taking a Gap Year.

-Here at Youth With a Mission in Tyler, TX, we have formed several partnerships with several different universities who are excited to offer you college credit for making a difference in the world.
+We have formed several partnerships with different colleges and universities who are excited to offer you college credit for making a difference in the world.
 Seriously, who knew you could live in community, get serious about your spiritual life, travel the world on an adventure, and use this time to prepare for college?
 Neither did I!

-3. Find out what you don't want to do with your life.
+3. It's totally ok to not know what you are going to do with the rest of your life.

 5. It doesn't matter when you spend your Gap Year.

-We specialize in the Gap Year.
+We specialize in Gap Year.
 Not everybody does.
-After literally thousands of young people have taken a Gap Year with us, one thread connects them all ...
+After literally thousands of young people have taken a Gap Year with us, one comment connects them all ...
 It was worth it!